testing-library/eslint-plugin-testing-library/README.md

 ### `testing-library/custom-queries`

-A list of query names/patterns that are valid as Testing Library custom queries.
+A list of query names/patterns that are valid as Testing Library custom queries, or `"off"` to switch related Aggressive Reporting mechanism off.
 Relates to [Aggressive Reporting - Queries](docs/migrating-to-v4-guide.md#queries)

 ```json
 // .eslintrc